 Getting Pregnant: HIV-Positive Single Woman or HIV-Positive Woman in Same-Sex Relationship (Serodiscordant or Seroconcordant)

 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are an HIV+ single woman or an HIV+ woman in a same-sex relationship seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
+If you are a woman living with HIV who is either single or in a same-sex relationship, the conception options below will help you understand what might be the best for you and prepare you for discussions with your health care provider.
 (For other options, you can return to the main "Getting Pregnant and HIV" page.)

 This involves using donor sperm from someone you know who does not have HIV.
 Have the man ejaculate (cum) into a clean cup or condom.
 If using a condom, be sure to use a condom without spermicide.
 Then, using a syringe (without a needle) or baster, you suck up the semen and insert the syringe or baster deep inside the vagina.
 Once the syringe or baster is deep inside the vagina, you squeeze out and deposit the semen.
+It is often recommended that the woman lie down for 20 minutes after inserting the semen to improve fertility.
 You can get non-needle syringes at most any pharmacy as they are commonly used to give medicines to babies.
 Your HIV provider may also have some to give you.

 Depending on the state in which you live, you may be able to use donor sperm from a sperm bank for home insemination.
 Sperm banks collect and store samples from sperm donors.
 Donors are most often anonymous, and they are tested for fertility and diseases to make sure the sperm is safe and able to result in pregnancy.
 If using donor sperm from a sperm bank for home insemination is possible in your state, ask your sperm bank for instructions on how to use the sperm at home.